 and you need at least 18” of plenum space.
 Most of the F111 is above the ceiling tiles.
 All you see is the door, which is 4” thick.

 The air flow is called “Coanda.”
 The F111 “Draws” the dirty air up through the vents on the face of the door.
 It filters through the $9.00 Pre-filter first, removing the big dust particles.
 This filtered air continues through the 4″ HEPA filter, specifically, a 22″ x 22″ x 4″ 95% Ashrae filter.
 The F111 filters the smoke particles out of the air stream, leaving the odorous gasses.
 The gasses are then directed to the two charcoal chambers on each end of the F111.
 The gasses are adsorbed in the twin V-bank charcoal filters.
 This mixture will hold 25% of its weight in odor, and there are approximately 43 lbs. of charcoal in each F111 cabinet.
 The clean air is expelled through the vents on each end of the door.

-My best price is $2995.00.
-(Installation price per job.)
+My best price is $3995.00 (includes freight and lift gate).
+Installation is priced per job.
 After the F111 is installed, you will have approximately 6-8 months of service operation from your Ashrae filter in most cases.
 Throw it away and replace it for $150.00 plus freight.
 Replace the two charcoal modules in 8-12 months for $605.00.
 “It ain’t cheap but it works!”
 A commitment to clean air is vital for cigar lounges, so the cost of replacing your main filters equates to keeping your customers happy, which in turn allows you to sell more cigars!

 Good news!
 NO MORE CELLS TO WASH!
 Just replace the $9.00 Pre-filter once a month, and in 8-10 months replace the HEPA Main filter.
 Then in 10-12 months, replace the two CPZ Modules.
 Easy installation!